vanessa-at-spiced/to-do-app/README.md

 A one week project to get some experience in developing react components with **typeScript** and with the concept of **testing**.
 Testing includes end-to-end tests with Cypress, and some unit-tests with React Testing Library.
 The App is deployed on heroku via **automated deployment** from github, depending on successfully pass the **github actions** on every push.

+Users can register and/or sign in.
+They can add/delete their todos on a list.
+On detail view they may add a description to the todo.They can mark todos as done.
+Todos are sorted by date.

 ## Stack

 TypeScript/React, Node.js/Express, PostgresSQL, React Testing Library, Cypress, github actions